MapsPeople/docs/src/content/map/map-styling/display-rules.md

 1. **Visibility** - Controls whether the Polygon is visible on the map.
     * The system will accept a Boolean here, so either `true` or `false`.
 1. **Zoom from** - Sets the minimum Zoom Level at which the Polygon is visible.
-    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close (22 not available for all Solutions).
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
 1. **Zoom to** - Sets the maximum Zoom Level at which the Polygon is visible.
-    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+    * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close (22 not available for all Solutions).
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
 1. **Stroke color** - Controls the stroke color of the Polygon.
-    * You can select a colour using either a colour picker or entering an RGB (eg. 48, 113, 217) or HSL (eg. 217, 69%, 52%) value, or a HEX code (eg. #3071D9).
+    * In the CMS, you can select a color using the color picker displayed when clicking the color input field.
     * If setting the color in-app, the value provided must be in HEX code (eg. #3071D9).
 1. **Stroke width** - Controls the stroke width (in pixels) of the Polygon.
 1. **Stroke opacity** - Controls the stroke opacity of the Polygon.
     * The value here should be between 0 and 1, for example a value of 1 gives 100% opacity, 0.2 gives 20% opacity, etc.
 1. **Fill color** - Controls the fill color of the Polygon.
-    * You can select a colour using either a colour picker or entering an RGB (eg. 48, 113, 217) or HSL (eg. 217, 69%, 52%) value, or a HEX code (eg. #3071D9).
+    * In the CMS, you can select a color using the color picker displayed when clicking the color input field.
     * If setting the color in-app, the value provided must be in HEX code (eg. #3071D9).
 1. **Fill opacity** - Controls the fill opacity of the Polygon.
     * The value here should be between 0 and 1, for example a value of 1 gives 100% opacity, 0.2 gives 20% opacity, etc.